 Finally, if you wish to download the signed option agreement in the future, navigate to "Options" in the left-hand side menu, and locate the name of the grant holder under "Online Issuances".
 Click on the "View" button next to their name, on the right-hand side a tab called "Option Grant" will open, scroll down to the bottom and you'll find it under "Grant Documents".

-If you need further assistance, you can reach out by submitting a support article here.
+If you need further assistance, you can reach out by submitting a support ticket here.